leandrotiburske/nextflow_studies/README.md

 ### Processes

 &nbsp;&nbsp;&nbsp;&nbsp;A **process** in Nextflow can be written in any programming language executable by Linux, such as Python, Shell Bash and Ruby.
 A process is isolated from other processes and are executed independently.
-A process example is the [*FastQC*](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) algorithm, used to analyse DNA sequencing quality.
+A process example is the [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) algorithm, used to analyse DNA sequencing quality.

-&nbsp;&nbsp;&nbsp;&nbsp;In this documentation, each process will be represented in figures by a hexagon node.
+&nbsp;&nbsp;&nbsp;&nbsp;In this documentation, each process will be represented in diagrams by a hexagon node.
 A process representation is shown below:

 ```mermaid